centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-stream-connector.md

 ```

 Here, when the ``init`` function is executed, the *broker_log* object is
-parameterized with a max level 3 and an output file */tmp/test.log*.
+configured with a max level of 3 and an output file */tmp/test.log*.

 Then on each ``write()`` call, events received are logged as
 info.
 We get a result like this: